0xPolygonMiden/miden-node/README.md

 ### Proto files
 This repo also contains the [proto definitions](proto/proto) for the gRPC API.

-To use this definitions externally in a Rust project, you can use the `ProtoBuilder` exposed in the crate `miden-node-proto-build`.
-See the crate's [README.md](proto/README.md) for details on how to use it.
+To generate proto bindings in a Rust project, you can use the `miden-node-proto-build` crate.
+See the crate's [README.md](proto/README.md) for details on how to do it.

 ### Monitoring and telemetry